-Yes, I had a calculator watch in elementary school and yes, it did make me feel like I could move mountains.
+Yes, I had a calculator watch in elementary school, and yes, it did make me feel like I could move mountains.
 A smartwatch, however, is just a bit better due to the Internet connection.
-A calculator is only one of many functions a smartwatch has, along with GPS navigation and calendar synchronization.
-By connecting it to your smartphone, you can actually use it as one, sending and receiving text messages, listening to music or even using Tinder!
+A calculator is only one of a smartwatch’s many functions, along with GPS navigation and calendar synchronization.
+By connecting it to your smartphone, you can actually use it as one, sending and receiving text messages, listening to music, or even using Tinder!
 There are, however, different kinds of apps you can run on your smartwatch, including ones that let you monitor your health conditions.

 Once the baby is born, you do your best to keep it safe and protect it.
-We all know how hard it can be sometimes and that is why a lot of smartwatches are here to help you, with hereO being the most popular one.
-The smartwatch has a built-in GPS tracker connected to your smartphone that lets you monitor your child’s exact whereabouts while your little treasure is playing outside.
+We all know how hard it can sometimes be, which is why many smartwatches are here to help you, with hereO being the most popular one.
+The smartwatch has a built-in GPS tracker connected to your smartphone to monitor your child’s exact whereabouts while your little treasure is playing outside.
 It will also activate an alarm if anyone, even the child, removes the watch from its wrist.
 Plus, it comes in extremely lovely designs your child will definitely love.

 It might be hard to find balance in such a busy world we all live in.
-There is a reason why everyone is talking about healthy habits all the time, with sleeping at the very top of the list, as the way you sleep (or not) may influence the rest of your day.
+There is a reason why everyone is talking about healthy habits all the time, with sleeping at the very top of the list, as how you sleep (or not) may influence the rest of your day.
 Sleep as Android is a fantastic app for those of you who have trouble sleeping.
-The app tracks your sleep and then shows you an analysis, it also records you talking in your sleep, but the best thing about it is the alarm.
-The app learns your sleep cycle and if you’re in your deep sleep, it wakes you up a bit earlier so you don’t feel awful in the morning.
+The app tracks your sleep and then shows you an analysis; it also records you talking in your sleep, but the best thing about it is the alarm.
+The app learns your sleep cycle, and if you’re in deep sleep, it wakes you up a bit earlier so you don’t feel awful in the morning.

-It is no longer about having this “perfect” body, but about being healthy, that’s why activity trackers are definitely the most popular healthcare wearables.
-There's a lot of apps that measure how many calories you have burnt, how many steps you have taken, how many kilometres you have run, but there is also FitBit, a brand creating smartwatches that do all of that and beyond.
-The smartwatches track your sleep, monitor your heart rate, some of them let you receive a call or a text message as well.
-Analyzing all the data your FitBit watch collects, you can easily figure out the best ways to keep fit, healthy and, what is the most important, happy.
+It is no longer about having this “perfect” body but about being healthy; that’s why activity trackers are the most popular healthcare wearables.
+There are a lot of apps that measure how many calories you have burnt, how many steps you have taken, and how many kilometres you have run, but there is also FitBit, a brand creating smartwatches that do all of that and beyond.
+The smartwatches track your sleep and monitor your heart rate; some of them also let you receive a call or a text message.
+By analyzing all the data your FitBit watch collects, you can easily figure out the best ways to keep fit, healthy, and, most importantly, happy.

 Smartwatches may not be the most popular wearable technologies there are, but there is no doubt you can benefit a lot from wearing one.
-If you still prefer your smartphone when it comes to texting, listening to music or using Tinder, think about your health as this little device can save your life one day.
+If you still prefer your smartphone for texting, listening to music or using Tinder, consider your health, as this little device can save your life one day.
 Will you be wearing one then?